Finiteness in Polygonal Billiards on Hyperbolic Plane: Introduction

 A \emph{billiard} in a `domain' $\Pi$ in the Euclidean plane is defined as a dynamical system described by the motion of a point-particle within $\Pi$ along the straight lines with specular reflections from the boundary $\partial \Pi$.
 A domain is generally taken to be a subset of the plane that is compact with a piecewise smooth boundary.
 We refer to the point-particle under consideration as the \emph{billiard ball}, the path followed within $\Pi$ as the \emph{billiard trajectory} and the respective domain is called the \emph{billiard table}.
 This simple to describe mathematical system captures the essence of `chaotic dynamics'.
 The resultant `dynamics' is heavily dependent upon the nature of the boundary of the billiard table and the position as well as the orientation of the onset of the billiard.
 The curvature of the part of the boundary being hit decides whether two parallelly launched billiard balls will come out parallel, grow apart or will cross their paths.
 The overall trajectory is also determined by the relative placement of the pieces of the boundary with respect to each other.
 In this setting, the problem of billiards has been studied classically in \cite{bunimovich,gutkin3,gutkin,gutkin2,tabachnikov}.
 Although this problem in itself is still ripe with many interesting open problems \cite{gutkin4,schwartz1,schwartz2}.

 \emph{Symbolic dynamics} is the dynamical study of the shift automorphism on the space of bi-infinite sequences on some set of symbols.
-The beginning of symbolic dynamics can be traced back to \textsc{J. Hadamard} \cite{hadamard}, when in 1898 he studied geodesics on surfaces of negative curvature from a geometric point of view \cite{coven}.
-Though a systematic study of symbolic dynamics is said to have started with the work of \textsc{Marston Morse and Gustav Hedlund} \cite{morse}.
+The beginning of symbolic dynamics can be traced back to \textsc{J. Hadamard}, when in 1898 he studied geodesics on surfaces of negative curvature from a geometric point of view.
+(See J. Hadamard, {\it Les surfaces \`a courbures oppos\'ees et leurs lignes g\'eod\'esiques}, J.Math.Pures Appl.
+4 (1898), 27-73. ) Though a systematic study of symbolic dynamics is said to have started with the work of \textsc{Marston Morse and Gustav Hedlund} \cite{morse}.

 Hadamard can also be credited to first study \emph{Hadamard's billiards} which also counts as the first example proved to be possessing deterministic chaos.
 Along the same period of time, \textsc{G. D. Birkhoff} working under the ambit of relativity and discrete dynamical systems was quite interested in billiards, while studying the \emph{three-body problem}.
 Many initial results on such geodesic flows were compiled by \textsc{ Gustov Hedlund} \cite{hedlund}.
 Further work on Hadamard's billiards was carried forward by \textsc{M. Gutzwiller} in 1980s, see \cite{gutzwiller2,gutzwiller3, gutzwiller}.
 The study of polygonal billiards in hyperbolic plane besides its theoretical interest, appears in `General Relativity' in an extended form of polyhedral billiards in a \emph{hyperbolic space} (an n-dimensional manifold with constant negative `Riemannian curvature'), see \cite{castle, gutzwiller}.
 Another approach can be seen in \cite{skatok3}.